aspose-font/Aspose.Font-Documentation/cpp/developer-guide/working-with-truetype-and-opentype-fonts/glyphs-and-metrics/_index.md

 * `Preview and Print Embedding` - Font may be embedded, and may be temporarily loaded on other systems for purposes of viewing or printing the document.
 * `Restricted Embedding` - Font must not be modified, embedded or exchanged in any manner without first obtaining explicit permission of the legal owner.

-Using Aspose.Font for C++, licencsing restrictions can be extracted from font files.
+Using Aspose.Font for C++, licensing restrictions can be extracted from font files.
 The following C++ code sample shows how to use an object of Aspose.Font.Ttf.LicenseFlags to get information about font license restrictions(flag fsType from table OS/2) in convenient form.
 {{< gist "aspose-com-gists" "bf610decea4168f9c64482594164892b" "Examples-example-source-WorkingWithTrueTypeAndOpenTypeFonts-ExtractLicenseRestrictions-1.cpp" >}}